Whatsapp Icon

 • Practice Stress-Relief Techniques: Techniques such as meditation, yoga, or deep-breathing exercises can help manage stress and improve your overall well-being.

-• Seek Professional Help: Don't hesitate to talk to a counselor or mental health professional about your feelings.
+• Seek Professional Help: Don't hesitate to talk to a counsellor or mental health professional about your feelings.
 It's important to address both the physical and emotional aspects of coping with cancer.

 • Consider Looking into Patient Advocacy: Patient advocates can provide guidance, help navigate healthcare systems, and offer support in decision-making processes related to your treatment.